IgihozoColombe/submission_reminder_app_IgihozoColombe/README.md

  Overview

 The Submission Reminder App is a Bash script that helps track students' assignment submissions.
-It allows users to create an environment where students' submission records are stored and dynamically updated without overwriting existing data.
+It allows users to create an environment where students' submission records are stored and dynamically updated without overwriting existing data

  Features